Skip to main content

 Time Is of The Essence

-They say that timing is everything, and that’s certainly true when it comes to our health.
+They say that timing is everything, and that is certainly true when it comes to our health.
 So when is the right time for a patient with Dry Eyes to use scleral lenses?
 Each patient’s condition and symptoms are unique, so it really depends on the severity of the symptoms and how often they occur.
-Each patient should discuss their case with Dr. Alan Schlussel and Dr. Hannah Canuto for a customized treatment plan.
+Each patient should discuss their case with our eye doctors for a customized treatment plan.

 Call Our Offices